Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Introduction

 \section{Introduction}

-Crowd counting has become a hot topic in public safety.
-Its goal is to estimate the number of pedestrians in the scene, which plays an important role in risk perception and early warning, traffic control and scene statistical analysis.
-In public spaces such as subways, squares, shopping malls, sports events and other activities, if the number and distribution of pedestrians in the scene can be calculated in real time, then the staff can be more targeted for statistical analysis, order maintenance and dangerous prevention \cite{sindagi2018survey, tripathi2019convolutional, gao2020cnn}.
+Crowd counting has always been the hot topic in public safety.
+Its goal is to estimate the number of pedestrians in different secnerios, which plays an important role in risk perception and early warning, traffic control and scene statistical analysis.
+In public spaces such as subways, squares, shopping malls and sports events, if the number and distribution of pedestrians can be calculated in real time, the staff can be more targeted for statistical analysis, order maintenance and dangerous prevention~\cite{sindagi2018survey, wang2021improved, gao2020cnn, fekri2023developing}.
 As a consequence, the work in this field is valuable and has attracted a high degree of attention.
-Recently computer vision based methods become the most important means of crowd counting in public places because of their advantages such as long-distance detection, passive sensing and simultaneous perception of multiple targets.
+In the past few years, computer vision based methods become the most important means of crowd counting in public places because of their advantages such as long-distance detection, passive sensing and simultaneous perception of multiple targets.
 However, accurate counting is still a challenging unsolved problem due to scene complexity, large-scale variation and high crowd density in the real world.

-Due to the existence of a lot of related research, there have recently emerged a number of summary works, such as\cite{sindagi2018survey,tripathi2019convolutional}.
-Gao et al. \cite{gao2020cnn} investigated the progress of crowd counting in a single image based on the convolutional neural network (CNN) based density estimation methods in 2020.
+In the field of crowd counting, there have recently emerged a number of summary works, such as~\cite{sindagi2018survey,tripathi2019convolutional}.
+Gao et al.~\cite{gao2020cnn} investigated the progress of crowd counting in a single image based on the convolutional neural network (CNN) based density estimation methods in 2020.
 On the one hand, these literatures do not include the progress in the past two years.
 On the other hand, they focus only on the methods based on density estimation, ignoring the strategies based on detection for the reason that the state-of-the-art (SOTA) methods on public datasets for crowd counting all use density estimation-based networks without exception.
+In this paper, we consider mainly detection-based crowd counting with deep learning.
+Especially in the past two years, deep learning based methods~\cite{gu2023eantrack, gu2022rpformer, yuan2023active, gu2023repformer} have brought a key improvement to object detection based crowd counting.
+Some researchers~\cite{sam2020locate, song2021rethinking, wang2021dense} replace the whole body detection by detecting pedestrian heads that are difficult to be obscured.
+Nevertheless, their network structure is specially customized and complex, such as multi-scale and self-attention mechanisms are introduced.
+The above methods and canonical target detection methods still can not outperform the SOTA methods based on density estimation.
+There are three main reasons for the restriction: \begin{itemize}